+Introduction

-Introduction 2018 in Review
+2019 in Review

-The goal of competition is to provide customers wholesale power at the lowest possible price, but no lower.
-The results of the energy market were competitive in 2018.
+The goal of competition in PJM is to provide customers wholesale power at the lowest possible price, but no lower.
+The PJM markets have done that.
 The PJM markets work, even if not perfectly.
-The results of the base capacity auction run in 2018 for 2021/2022 were not competitive and the underlying issues need to be addressed.
+The results of the energy market were competitive in 2019.
+The results of the base capacity auction run in 2018 for 2021/2022 were not competitive and the underlying issues need to be addressed, including the overstated offer cap in the capacity market.
 The PJM markets bring customers the benefits of competition.
-But the PJM markets, and wholesale power markets in the U.S., face new challenges that potentially threaten the viability of competitive markets.
-It is the job of the MMU to defend competitive markets.
+Real-time load weighted energy prices were lower in 2019 than in any year since the creation of the PJM energy market on April 1, 1999.
+But the PJM markets, and wholesale power markets in the U.S., continue to face challenges that potentially threaten the viability of competitive markets.
+The value of markets is under attack, from those who think energy prices are too low and from those who think that market outcomes do not favor their preferred technology whether it is nuclear, coal, wind or solar because their preferred technology is higher cost and cannot compete.